TenebrisNoctua/ServerAuthority/docs/examples/character.md

 ![hierarchy_3](../img/tutorial/character/hierarchyimage_3.png)

------

 And that's all!
 Hitting the "Play" button should allow you to test our new system.
 This new character system provides a secure and accurate character simulation, while behaving smoothly for the player's view.

+-----

+## Behavior Way

+Coming soon.